-Need to know: There are hundreds of different species of tillandsia (and thanks to rampant hybridizing, it's hard to find two that look identical).
+Above: There are hundreds of different species of tillandsia (and thanks to rampant hybridizing, it's hard to find two that look identical).
 But one thing they all have in common is they need water to live.

-A rule of thumb: water a tillandsia once a week.
+Above: A rule of thumb: water a tillandsia once a week.

 Fine tune the rule: If the air in your house is particularly dry, water more often (every five days) and in a humid environment, water every ten days.

 Step 1: Fill a basin, bowl, or sink with water and dunk your air plants.

 Step 2: After 10 minutes, remove the plants from the water and spread them on a towel to dry.